Friday, August 4, 2017

 Given the differences between these two transcripts, they appear to be from two different bibles, the former descending through Edwin Walton Nevill's family and the latter through sister Elizabeth Whitley (Nevill) Vaughan's family.

 Edward N. McAllister's transcript is important because it provides a wedding date for Solomon and Susannah (Walton) Nevill as well death dates for Solomon, his son Edwin W., and Edwin's second wife Elizabeth Ann (Peoples) Nevill.
 Robert Vaughan's transcript is important because it provides the middle names for all of Solomon Nevill's children and reports a death date for Susanna (Walton) Nevill that is missing from the bible owned by Moss.
-As of this morning, I realize that it is odd that Solomon's death date is not included in the Vaughan transcript, but that might be attributed to its bad condition.

 Note that neither bible record provides a middle initial or name for Solomon Nevill.
 That, however, is a topic for another day.